fesgic/netsecurity/Readme.md

   - [x] To capture traffic flowing in network and save it for future or further analysis

-  - [ ] To analyze http and https packets for unencrypted data transfer
+  - [ ] To analyze http and https packets

   - [ ] To analyze suspicious ssh logins and failed attempts into the institution